siddharthnobell/geo_spatial_explorations/README.md

 # geo_spatial_explorations
-geo_spatial_explorations is a little summary of what I did in cleair startup, one of interesting skill I learned was plotting and analyszing pollution data using python.
+geo_spatial_explorations is a summary of what I did in cleair startup, one of interesting skill I learned was plotting and analyszing pollution data using python.
 Later I also developed geospatial apis to server frontend.
 I explemented
 - Veronoi tessilation
 - H3 cells
 - IDW intepolation